 This includes images (illustrations, sketches and photographs) you find through a Google search or through another search engine.
-You’ll find more explanation about using images from a Google search in the article Copyright Law + Using Photos and Images from Google.
+You’ll find more explanation about using images from a Google search in the article Copyright and Using Google Images.

 Never use an image, illustration or photograph without first doing research to determine the copyright status of the image.
 (Read below too for information about licensed images you find as you’ll need to comply with the terms and conditions of the license and may not be able to use the images in any manner you wish.)

 2. Copyright-wise, it’s always less risky to provide the URL to a photo or other image.

 By providing a URL, you are not making a reproduction of the image.
 Copying and pasting an image on your website or social media platform may require permission from the copyright owner.

 Before reproducing an image, ask yourself whether this is necessary.
 Does it really add to your use of the text?
 Or would you get the same message across by providing a URL to the image and not making a reproduction of it (which is an exclusive right of the copyright owner)?

 A February 2018 U.S. court case raises the risk when embedding images (rather than merely providing the URL to the images) in certain jurisdictions.
 You can read more about this case here.

 3. When possible, use photos that you’ve taken yourself.

 But keep in mind that you may not always own the copyright in photographs you take or images you create.

 If you were employed when you took the photos or created the images and these tasks were part of your job duties, then you likely don’t own the photos or images.
 In this situation you may need permission from your employer to use the images outside the course of employment.